The Role of Ears in the Balance System

 • The ears

-A crucial piece of the balancing puzzle is the eyes.
-When scanning the horizon, the eyes observe interplays between the various parts of the body and the earth’s gravitational force.
+The eyes are a crucial piece of the balancing puzzle.
+When scanning the horizon, the eyes observe the interplay between the various parts of the body and the earth’s gravitational force.

 The ears also contain a vital mechanism for alerting the brain to pressure and position changes: the vestibular system.
 This network of fluid chambers and tiny hair-like cells is located alongside the cochlea in the inner ear, which supports hearing.

-Many structures in the inner ear, called the vestibular system together, send signals to the brain, helping you to align yourself and keep your balance.
-Two parts of the inner ear called the utricle and the saccule track the head’s angular motions (from side to side and up and down), and sense gravity, too.
+Many structures in the inner ear, called the vestibular system, together send signals to the brain, helping you to align yourself and keep your balance.
+Two parts of the inner ear, the utricle and the saccule, track the head’s angular motions (from side to side and up and down) and sense gravity.
 Certain structures that shape loops, which contain fluid, track the head’s rotation.

-Since the ear plays a significant role in balance, loss of hearing may impair equilibrium, and those with hearing loss are often less stable on their feet.
+Since the ear plays a significant role in balance, hearing loss may impair equilibrium, and those with hearing loss are often less stable on their feet.

-The ear is a complex organ, and the vestibular system could also be damaged if you experience damage that causes hearing loss, affecting your balance and coordination as well.
+The ear is a complex organ, and the vestibular system could also be damaged if you experience damage that causes hearing loss, affecting your balance and coordination.
+As a hearing organ, the ear, particularly the cochlea, plays a crucial role in our understanding of hearing and balance.
 Most issues with the balance arise from conditions affecting the inner ear.
-For example, if calcium crystals end up in the wrong position inside the inner ear, it can make the vestibular system tell the brain that your head is moving when it is, in fact still, causing you to feel dizzy.
+For example, if calcium crystals end up in the wrong position inside the inner ear, it can make the vestibular system tell the brain that your head is moving when it is, in fact, still, causing you to feel dizzy.

 If you have hearing loss, you will also have a higher chance of experiencing walks, slips, and falls.
 Those with hearing loss are treated more often than their counterparts in the hearing, with more doctor visits per year and higher health care costs.